dirkkelly/dirkkelly/content/career.md

 * Interface
   * ES6, ReactJS, EmberJS
   * HTML 5, CSS 3

-#### Test Driver

-I use test driven guide me through creating features that are reliable and well documented.

 * Integration Testing
   * Cucumber, Behat
 * Unit Testing
   * Rspec, PHPUnit, JUnit

-#### User Focussed

-My process prioritizes end-user features over solving problems that don't exist yet.

-#### Future Prepared

-I work closely with product teams to champion and promote quality time spent on technical debt and R&D.

-#### Self Directed

-I don't need to be managed to produce results.
-I enjoy roles that split me between coding, designing, training, and planning.

-#### Training

-I place a high emphasis on the value of pairing as a tool for teaching and reducing instances of code siloing.

-#### Open Source

-I've been a contributor to many projects across the years, I enjoy using and supporting open source software.